The Ice Storm (film): Critical reception

+On the review aggregator website Rotten Tomatoes, 86% of 72 critics' reviews are positive.
+The website's consensus reads: "Director Ang Lee revisits the ennui-laden decadence of 1970s suburban America with deft humor and gripping pathos."
 On Metacritic it has a score of 72 out of 100 based on reviews from 23 critics, which indicates "generally favorable reviews".

 Film critics Gene Siskel and Roger Ebert gave the film "Two Thumbs Up", with Ebert calling it Lee's best work yet, and Siskel calling it his favorite film of 1997.

 Andrew Johnston, writing in Time Out New York, stated: "The 1970s have long been written off as a goofy embarrassment to our country, quite possibly because the actual details of the decade are too painful to us to remember, no matter how old or young we were at the time.
 Ang Lee's film of Rick Moody's novel cuts through the kitsch to explore the emotional black hole at the heart of the period, the result being an utterly devastating and truly adult drama of the first order."

 Janet Maslin of The New York Times wrote: "Beautifully acted as it is, The Ice Storm still elects to keep its characters and their emotions at a distance.
 They remain as hidden from the viewer as they are from one another, which is an essential part of the film's disturbing power.
 Lee daringly chooses to keep his story's motivational mysteries unexplained, leaving this richly observed film open to the viewer's assessments."
 She added Schamus "shows particular empathy for the women" and that the film "elicits mournfully fine performances from actresses coming to terms with the film's shaky era.
 Ms. Weaver shows both hard glamour and desperation in a brittle, striking role.
 Ms. Allen, especially poignant and graceful, conveys the sad dignity of a woman who can't help being well behind her changing times.
 And the talented Ms. Ricci makes Wendy a touchingly real malcontent and a ticking time bomb.
 This story's legacy rests with her."

 In a 2022 retrospective for Little White Lies, Kevin Bui wrote that, unlike many films that also dealt with suburban dysfunction, The Ice Storm is "primarily focused on the sadness of its ensemble; their despondency to the prospect of change and the fear of the unknown.
 But what truly separates it from other movies of its ilk is the way it ends with its family united, rather than being torn further apart."